BagchiS6/Variational_Strain/README.md

 Analysis for this work was performed using standard softwares such as open source MD code LAMMPS and scripts using Ovito-API for post-processing.
 We provide "smaller-scale sample analysis" notebooks which showcases full history of various results as discussed in the main manuscript.
+Core analysis codebase can be avaiable upon reasonable request.

 1. Constant stress ensemble prediction can be found at compression_2%, tension_2%.
 2. Associated notebooks and all relelvant data presented in the main text can be found in Main_Figure_Data (directory labels might not directly reflect the figure numbers)